 “His works are the expression of a man who helped to transform our society, and to this day his words continue to inspire the world,” EMI Chairman and CEO Roger Faxon told reporters at the time of the deal.
 “Assuring that Dr. King’s words are accorded the same protection and same right for compensation as other copyrights works is a profound responsibility, and we are proud of the confidence that the Estate has placed in us to fulfill that responsibility.”

 Dexter King, then chairman of The King Estate, said EMI was best positioned to “increase The King Estate’s ability to preserve, perpetuate and protect the great legacy of Martin Luther King Jr.”

 At the time of the deal, three years after the death of MLK Jr.‘s wife, Coretta Scott King, Bernice and Martin Luther King III were fighting Dexter in court over control of their parents’ estate.
 Martin Luther King III has since been named president of the King Center.
-I am waiting for comment from the King Center and EMI, as both are closed for Martin Luther King, Jr. day.
+The King Center and EMI did not comment for this story.

 This copy of another famous speech by King, “The Drum Major Instinct” is no longer on YouTube, due to a copyright claim by EMI Publishing.
 Another copy can be found here.

 What would King have made of all this, and of SOPA?
 I think he might have reframed the question, with poetry: how does ownership of ideas effect how we exist together in the world?
 How does the spread of ideas help push forward better understanding among men.
 What price are we willing to pay to keep ideas free?
 How do we decide who deserves access to ideas, who gets to build on them, and who gets to “own” them?
 Who gets to censor them, and at what cost?